Latest updates and advice

 Livestock

-- Consider autumn stock water requirements now.
-Plan to ensure there is enough quality water available into the break of next season and formulate contingency plans.
+- Consider stock water requirements.
+Plan to ensure there is enough quality water available and start formulating plans for the upcoming summer.
 Visit the Water for livestock page to learn more.

-- Confinement feeding is an option to reduce overall energy demand when paddock feed amount and quality has declined.
+- Confinement feeding is still an option for late lambers to reduce overall energy demand and allow pastures to establish.
+Pregnant ewes should be released from confinement at least 2-3 weeks prior to the start of lambing.
 Read our factsheet to find out more about considerations when setting up confinement feeding areas.

 - Be aware of the symptoms of Annual Ryegrass Toxicity (ARGT).
 It’s important that purchased feed is tested for ARGT.